 With most of us relying on streaming services to watch our favorite TV shows or the latest movies, you might wonder what would happen when the internet connection goes out.

-Connecting to the internet and streaming content is not the only function of a Smart TV.
-They won’t suddenly become useless when the internet goes down.
+Connecting to the internet and streaming content is not the only function of a smart TV.
+They won’t suddenly become useless when the internet goes out.

 Watch Local Channels